planetaska/rust-led-calibration/README.md

 # rgbcal: RGB LED calibration tool
 Bart Massey 2024

 This tool is designed to find out a decent frame rate and maximum RGB component values to produce a white-looking RGB of reasonable brightness.

-See below for UI.
+## Author

+Chia-Wei Hsu (chiawei@pdx.edu)

 ## Calibration Results